mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ---

-To express your interest, please email the following to: 📧 mhibatallah [at] uwaterloo [dot] ca
+To express your interest, you can submit an application using the following Google Form: https://forms.gle/Lz2GkGctSs3NaVQ69

-Subject: PhD Application - [Your Full Name]
+The application form involves the following documents:

 * Statement of purpose (2 pages max) describing research interests, motivation, and goals.
 * CV (including emails of three academic references).
 * Undergraduate and Graduate academic transcripts.
 * [If applicable] Written work such as published paper(s), paper draft, or thesis.
 * [Optional] Personal statement (2 pages max) focusing on contributions to equity, diversity, and inclusion and challenges overcome by the candidate.

+There is no need to send a follow-up email as a notification email will be sent automatically to the reviewers.

 ---